hnen/NumberClassifier/doc/implementation_document.md

 ### Training the neural network

-Training algorithm is standard stochastic gradient descent.
+Training algorithm optimizes parameters with a stochastic gradient descent using RMSprop strategy.
 Network gradients are calculated with backpropagation algorithm.
 Training rate schedule is configurable.

 ## Implementation details, time and space complexities